CodeYourFuture/Module-Onboarding/Wireframe/README.md

 What a Git branch does.

 We have used  HTML for the structure, CSS for the design and Git for version control.
+The webpage was checked against the wireframe and the code was tested using the lighthouse where it scored 100 on Accessibility